 Notifications process: registered medicines

-In 2017, we introduced a 'notifications' process for very low risk changes to biologicals and to registered medicines.
+In 2017, the TGA introduced the 'notifications' process for very low risk changes to biologicals and to registered medicines.
 This process was implemented in two stages:

 - notifications to registered non-prescription medicines launched in July 2017

 - notifications to biologicals and prescription medicines launched in December 2017.